Skip to content

 • Start with the risk and who it affects

-• Make your primary recommendation obvious
+• Make your primary recommendation obvious (rather than listing multiple options all with equal priority)

 • Name trade-offs directly